omwn/omw-data/README.md

 This packages up data for the Open Multilingual Wordnet.
 It is roughly the version that is described in Bond and Foster (2013).

+It includes the data in the original OMW 1.0 format, and in the packaged up in the [GWA format](https://github.com/globalwordnet/schemas/) for OMW 2 in the [release directory](./releases).

 The raw data (under *wns*) also has the automatically extracted data for over 150 languages from Wiktionary and the ‎Unicode Common Locale Data Repository.